Jmcleodfoss/ms-oxprops-db/README.md

 CSV Database of Exchange properties pulled from various versions of Microsoft's MS-OXPROPS document.
 This uses the Excel dialect of CSV; other formats may be provided on request.

 ## Prerequisites
-The scripts use bash, perl, and pdftotext from the poppler suite of PDF tools.
+The scripts use bash, Perl, and pdftotext from the poppler suite of PDF tools.

 ## Procedure
 This downloads all known MS-OXPROPS pdfs, converts them to text, and then extracts the database info from all text files.